Monomial stability of Frobenius images: Applications to Garsia-Haiman modules

 As noted by the authors in \cite{Garsia1999}, the formula in Example \ref{kostkaEx} admits the following plethystic formula generalization to all shapes $\lambda[n]$:

 Since $\nabla^{-1}$ introduces negative powers of $q$ and $t$, one cannot simply repeat the argument in Example \ref{kostkaEx}.
-However, with more control on the resulting positive and negative powers it may be possible to get a similar stable range to the one in Remark \ref{qtKostkaRem}. \parspace
+However, with more control on the resulting positive and negative powers it may be possible to get a similar stable range to the one obtained above. \parspace

 Alternatively, in \cite{garsiaPleth} a formula of the form